 "It's a girl!" my mother exclaims, and I break down into tears.
 There she is, a bloody, ugly, beautiful baby girl, squalling at the top of her little lungs, and I am in love.
 The force of it could have knocked me over.
 Peeta kisses me, his tears soaking my already wet face.

 "I love you," he says, and then my mother lays the baby on my chest, shaking and screaming and still covered in blood and goo, and she is perfect.
 I laugh and cry at the same time.

 "Hi," I murmur.
 "Hi."

 My mother calls Peeta to her side to cut the umbilical cord, and Dr. Bryke comes over to collect the baby and clean her up.
 I don't want her to leave, but I know that she needs to be looked over.
 My mother continues working at me, bringing me back to my own body.

 "Everything looks good," she says as she wraps up the afterbirth.
 "No excess bleeding.
 But you did tear so I'm going to stitch you up…" But everything she says and does goes over my head in the haze of exhaustion and disbelief.
 I watch as Peeta follows Dr. Bryke over to the dresser that has turned into a makeshift exam table.
-The look on his face is sheer joy and awe as he looks down at our new daughter, and I know then that this was all worth it.
+He has removed his glasses so that he can wipe the tears from his cheeks.
+The look on his face is sheer joy as he looks down at our new daughter, and I know then that this was all worth it.
 That I made the right decision.